wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 .. note:: To change the arm setpoint, click on the desired angle along the perimeter of the turret.
 To command smooth motion, click and drag the setpoint indicator.
 The "system noise" option introduces random (gaussian) error into the plant to provide a more realistic situation of system behavior, especially over long time-scales.

 .. note:: This simulation does not include any motion profile generation, so acceleration setpoints are not very well-defined.
 Accordingly, the `kA` term of the feedforward equation is not used by the controller.
+This means there will be some amount of delay/lag inherent to the feedforward-only response.

 To tune the feedforward controller,, perform the following: